mikerodonnell/enigma_multithread_crypto_breaker/README.md

-##About
+## about

 Enigma was a revolutionary encryption tool used by the Germans during World War II.
 Numberphile provides a great [overview of Enigma's operation and mathematical complexity](https://www.youtube.com/watch?v=G2_Q9FoD-oQ).
 This program breaks the Enigma cipher the using a 3-step process:

 1. **The Exploit** -- Enigma never enciphers a character to itself.
 Exploit this weakness by seeing where known common phrases, called "cribs" might exist.
-For example, many Nazi naval messages were known to begin with ANXKOMXADMXUUUBOOTE<sup>[1](#footnote1)</sup> ("An Kom Adm UUU Boote" after removing X's that are used as spaces<sup>[2](#footnote2)</sup>, which is abbreviated for "An Kommandie Admiral UUU Boote", translated "To Commanding Admiral of U-Boats").
+For example, many Nazi naval messages were known to begin with ANXKOMXADMXUUUBOOTE<sup>[1](#footnote1)</sup> ("An Kom Adm UUU Boote", after removing X's that are used as spaces<sup>[2](#footnote2)</sup>, which is abbreviated for "An Kommandie Admiral UUU Boote", translated "To Commanding Admiral of U-Boats").
 So if the following encrypted message was intercepted:
 <br>
 `ENNRTCWAQPZAWXCPOREUMPOQXZDFRRTBMLOJTFRFF`
 <br>